How Much Should You Spend On Rent?

 The location of your apartment is likely the number one indicator of how much money you will spend on rent.
 Where you’re located can make a massive difference in the amount of money that you’re spending each month, from your commute to work and local attractions to the general cost of living in that area.
 It’s a crucial step in the rental process to calculate these factors in addition to the rent price.

 For example, if you have a long commute to work each day, the gas cost will factor into your overall monthly budget.
-If you live near public transportation, you can save on commuting, and perhaps spend more on rent.
+If you live near public transportation, you can save on commuting and perhaps spend more on rent.
 It’s more than just considering your income.
 It’s looking into what your day-to-day routine will look like, and how that will affect your spending.

 Below are the cities with the highest rental costs in the U.S. These cities have a high demand for housing, limited availability of rental units, and usually strong job markets.